kplian/pxp/README.md

 TO UPDATE THE DATABASE ON PULL OR MERGE:

 * After pull the code is updated, the database changes are  not updated yet, but it's possible update folowing these steps:

-  Para restaurar el sistema tenemso dos opcion
-  a)  restaurar todo,  elimina tablas y todas las funciones y las crea de cero
-  b)  retaurar parcialmente,  respeta los datos y solo aumenta los scrip faltantes ()mejor opcion si ya estas con datos en produccion

 1. Go to /pxp/utilidades/restaurar_bd/ folder
 2. Change user to postgres: "su postgres -"  ##don't forget the score
 3. Execute the script: "./restaurar_todo.py"
 4. Now we have a menu with 4 options:
-	* Option 1 Drops all tables and functions an restore them from scripts
+	* Option 1 Drops all tables and functions an restore them from scripts ¡¡¡You lose information here!!!!
+	* Option 2 Keeps tables with data, drop functions and restore them from scripts and execute new script ¡¡¡You don't lose information here!!!!
+	* Option 3 Generate a backup from the current database
-	* Option 2
+	* Option 4 Exit the application

-4) con esto nos da un menu con 4 opcion

-   selecionas la que mas te convenga (por lo general la dos , sit itnes datos que no quieres perder)

-   al final nos dara un archivo de log donde deberemos buscar los ERROR(es)  y resolver de ser necesario se peude restaruar todas las veces necesarias hasta no tener ningun error